ambitiousfew/goll/readme.md

 # Goll

-Goll is a simple command-line interface for customizing prompts and chaining multiple prompts when using a local Ollama API.
+Goll is a simple command-line interface for customizing prompts, iterating over multiple prompts, and chaining multiple prompts when using a local Ollama API.

 Yes, naming is hard. `goll` is unique, short and easy to type.